-What is a Podcast, and How Does It Work?
+What Is a Podcast, and How Does it Work?
+A Beginner’s Guide

 What Is the Purpose of a Podcast?

-Podcasts are a form of audio entertainment that have become increasingly popular over the past decade.
-However, their purpose extends far beyond just entertainment.
-Podcasts can offer listeners unique content to educate, inform, and inspire them on a wide range of topics.
+The purpose of a podcast extends far beyond just entertainment.
+It offers listeners unique content to educate, inform, and inspire its audience on a wide range of topics.

 Podcast Hosting Services: Statistics